MellowCloud/CS_BlogPost/index.md

 ### Okay, that's a big price tag, but is there anything actually bad about this?

 As a matter of fact, yes.
 There's a few things that would make one consider NFTs to be bad.
+The main negativities I've seen across the internet concern three major things:
+- The Economic Impact, concerning theft, forgeries, and money laundering,
+- The Environmental Impact, concerning the high energy costs for NFT transactions and other blockchain related involvements, and
+- The Social Impact, concerning art theft and digital artists.

 #### 1. The Economic Impact